 How does MonoShock Suspension work?

 Originally, Yamaha developed the monoshock suspension to improve the performance of its bikes in motocross competition.
-Some manufacturers use the term “flying suspension” for monoshock suspension.
-This is because it provides a great deal of stability in the jumps and landings of the bike.
+Some manufacturers also use the term “flying suspension” for monoshock suspension.
+It provides a great deal of stability in the jumps and landings of the bike.

-In addition, this suspension design uses single (mono) shock absorber bigger in size, with a stronger spring fitted on its outside.
+This suspension design uses a single (mono) shock absorber, bigger in size.
+In addition, it has a stronger spring fitted on the outside.
 The monoshock is usually positioned near the center of the bike’s chassis.

-One of its ends attaches to the chassis and the other end to the rear swing-arm of the bike which attaches to the rear wheel.
-As the wheel moves up or down the monoshock absorber is either collapsed or extended further.
+Furthermore, one of its ends attaches to the chassis.
+However, the other end to the rear swing-arm of the bike which attaches to the rear wheel.
+As the wheel moves up or down, the monoshock absorber either collapses or extends further.

-Consequently, this enables longer stroke for the shock absorber, thus resulting in longer travel for the rear wheel.
-Since this suspension is located closer to the bike’s center, it helps to improve agility & handling of the bike.
+Consequently, this enables longer stroke for the shock absorber.
+Thus, it results in longer travel for the rear wheel.
+Besides, this suspension is located closer to the bike’s center.
+Thus, it helps to improve agility & handling of the bike.

-With some minor design changes, the bike manufacturers have developed their own design.
-Thus, they have branded their Monoshock suspensions to make their products stand out in the competition.
+With some minor changes, the bike manufacturers have developed their own design.
+So, they have branded their Mono-shock suspensions to make their products stand out in the competition.

 Manufacturers use the following brand names for their designs.

 Motorcycle Manufacturers & Their Bikes having Monoshock Suspension: